jpkempkes/Osrm.Client.Netcore/README.md

 ## Changes from forked version:

+#### v3.5.0.0
+  - Unify namespaces (further clean-up of 4x related code).
+  - Added IOsrmClient interface for Osrm5x class.
+  - Bumped version to get away from ones used by forked project's Nuget release.

 #### v3.0.0.1
   - Migrated implementation and tests to .NetCore 3.1.
   - Replaced WebClient with newer HttpClient implementation.